cloudfoundry/docs-deploying-cf/openstack/deploying_microbosh.html.md

 ### <a id="openstack_keypairs"></a>OpenStack Key pairs ###

 Create or import a new OpenStack keypair, name it (e.g. `microbosh`).
-Store the private key in a well know location, as we will need it to deploy Micro BOSH.
+Store the private key in a well know location, as we will need it to deploy MicroBOSH.

 ### <a id="openstack_validate"></a>Validate your OpenStack ###

-[Validate](validate_openstack.html) your target OpenStack environment in preparation for installing Micro BOSH.
+[Validate](validate_openstack.html) your target OpenStack environment in preparation for installing MicroBOSH.

-## <a id="deploy_microbosh"></a>Deploying Micro BOSH ##
+## <a id="deploy_microbosh"></a>Deploying MicroBOSH ##

 ### <a id="manifest_file"></a>Create manifest file ###